Multi-graph management

 • Request URL: GET /user/list or GET /user/list?user={name}

-• Description: queries information about one or all sub-users and their role assignments.
+• Description: queries the information and role assignments of one or all users.

 curl -X GET 'http://{host}:{port}/user/list' \